Skip to content

 Once the symptoms are controlled a physiotherapist can help with hip and back strengthening/stretching exercises for you.
 These are important as often bursitis is related to ‘wear and tear’ of the adjacent gluteal tendons – strengthening helps the tendons and thus the bursitis.

-Surgery is considered a last resort in the treatment of trochanteric bursitis, and may also involve the worn/torn gluteal tendons.
+Surgery is generally considered as last resort in the treatment of trochanteric bursitis, when non-surgical treatments (rest, physical therapy, anti-inflammatory medications) fail to provide relief.
+Persistent pain, limited mobility, or recurrent flare-ups may indicate the need for surgical intervention and may also involve the worn/torn gluteal tendons.

 Explore treatment options